abeaumont/icfpc2017/TASKS.md

 * wouldLink2Mines
 * isCutEdge
 * distanceFromMines
-* howLikelyWeAreToLink - how to compute?
+* howLikelyWeAreToLinkMines - how to compute?

 O(3632) rivers in examples .'. each feature in O(V^2)